Aliciahan/hexoBlog/source/_posts/0001supervisorDockerSystem.md

 ---

-# Introduction
+# 1. Introduction

 Our but is to supervise the functionality of the native machine running docker daemon, to prevent the insufficient system sources distributed.

-## The Aims
+## 1.1 The Aims

 - Reduce down time
+- Extensibility
-- Extensibility, control the quality
+- Control the Performance
-- Ressources monitoring
+- Ressources Monitoring
 - Catch exceptions

-## The Challenges Monitoring Docker
+## 1.2 The Challenges Monitoring Docker

 - It looked like a host machine, but not exactly the same.
 - A LOT OF informations